-Our Staff: The Foundation is supported by a staff of three professionals including an Executive Director, a Conservation Project Manager and a Conservation Project Coordinator.
+Our Staff: The Foundation is supported by a staff of four professionals including an Executive Director, V.P. of Government Affairs and two Conservation Project Coordinators.
 Appendix II provides curricula vitae for Foundation staff.
-The Foundation also contracts with agencies/individuals for specific support services, on an as-required basis.
+The Foundation also contracts with agencies/individuals for specific support services on an as-required basis.